materialsvirtuallab/matgl/docs/tutorials/Relaxations and Simulations using the M3GNet Universal Potential.md

 ---
 layout: default
-title: tutorials/Relaxations and Simulations using the M3GNet Universal Potential.md
+title: Relaxations and Simulations using the M3GNet Universal Potential.md
 nav_exclude: true
 ---

 # Introduction

 This notebook demonstrates the use of the pre-trained M3GNet model to perform structural relaxations, molecular dynamics simulations and single-point calculations.